 There are several reasons that Symphony RetailAI stands out in the FMCG industry:

 - We have deep industry knowledge.
 We currently serve over 300 retailers globally, 70 wholesalers, and more than 550 international manufacturers

 - We have a longitudinal data collection from years of work with retailers and CPG manufacturers.
 We analyze over 70 million US households of data each month (other companies may have data on a few hundred thousand households).

-- We build on this rich information by adding in federated data that give richer insights into customers, so it’s not just simply about analyzing purchase behavior but understanding as much as possible about the customer to create promotions and products that resonate with their lifestyle.
+- We build on this rich information by appending data elements that add both depth of shopper purchase insights and breadth of shopper profiles.
+It’s not simply about analyzing purchase behavior but understanding as much as possible about the customer to create promotions and products that resonate with their lifestyle.